 11. 2016 saw the introduction of what The Forestry Commission referred to as a full ‘ban’ on mushroom picking in The New Forest, attempting to remove the ancient rite of people to forage for wild mushrooms for their personal consumption.
 This was not well received, fuelled accusations of institutional racism and they have had to do something of a U-turn after admitting that their ‘ban’ had no basis in law and was utterly unenforceable.
 They now su it was advisory, a request for people to look but not pick, despite putting up huge red banners in all New Forest car parks with a picture of a mushroom in a red circle with a line through it and the words NO PICKING!
-My thoughts on the years events are summarised in a post I added to an excellent article by mycologist Peter Marren, who argued that entrusting the FC with the care of what was left of our ancient woodland was akin to leaving your kids with King Herod…here’s a link to the whole thread and below, my contribution.
+My thoughts on the years events (copied below) are summarised in a post I added to an excellent article by mycologist Peter Marren.
+He argued that entrusting the FC with the care of what was left of our ancient woodland was akin to leaving your kids with King Herod…here’s a link to the whole thread and below, my contribution.
 Despite all this I am trying to maintain a relationship with the FC and hope, perhaps naively, that they are moving their rather intrenched position a little.